felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ### Step 3: Find your Star Quotes

-So you read a book, you made some highlights, and you took some notes.
-Are all of these notes good?
+So, you read a book, you made some highlights, and you took some notes.
+Are all notes good?
 On average, I would say about 60% of them are truly worth keeping.
 Indeed, some quotes are redundant, or don't make much sense out of context.
 Therefore, a very powerful thing I enjoy doing before right before I review a book is reading my notes